MarcoGrossi92/ORION/README.md

 ### How Versioning is Managed

-Version numbers are automatically updated running the following command AFTER committing and pushing the code changes:
+Version numbers are automatically updated running the following command AFTER committing the code changes:

 ```bash
 ./scripts/version_bump.sh --major|--minor|--patch
 ```

-The updated version is then tagged in the repository and released automatically.
+Pushing is not required.
+The updated version is tagged in the repository and released automatically.